starknet-io/SNIPs/SIMPS/simp-4.md

 A header comment is a comment block that can be placed at the top of each cairo file, immediately following the imports.
 The header contains general information about the contents of the file including a brief description and an author.

+### Arrays

+When working with arrays, @param and @return tags should only be applied to the pointer variable and not for the length.
+One can document the contents of the array in this single tag.

 ### Example Contract
 ```